Good for your digestion

 Vegetable dietary fiber from sugar beet (Beta vulgaris L.); filler: pectin and microcrystalline cellulose; anti-caking agent; polyvinylpyrrolidone and magnesium salts of fatty acids; strengthening agent: silicon dioxide; glazing agent; hypromellose.

 What is Bio-Fiber?

 Bio-Fiber is a dietary supplement without added nutrients.
-Each tablet contains a balanced 460 mg mix of natural, soluble and insoluble vegetable fibers that are derived from lemon pectin and sugar beets which compensates for the relative low fiber content in modern diets.
-Bio-Fiber is useful for supporting your digestion, as it improves the body’s ability to get rid of waste at the same time as supporting the bowel in emptying itself regularly and effectively.
+Each tablet contains a balanced mix (460 mg) of natural, soluble and insoluble vegetable fibers derived from lemon pectin and sugar beets.
+The preparation compensates for the relatively low fiber content in modern diets.
+Bio-Fiber offers useful support for your digestion, as it improves the body’s ability to get rid of waste at the same time as supporting regular bowel movements.

-Bio-Fiber should be taken delayed in time from dietary supplements containing liquid nutrients such as eg. fish oil.
+Bio-Fiber should be taken at a different time than dietary supplements with nutrients in liquid form such as e.g., fish oil.

 What are dietary fibers?